-The Melbourne space is a more streamlined version of the weathered Sydney original, with candy stripe awnings lining the kitchen view, minimalist blond wood seating and cool green-tiles making room for a huge Visa mural.
+The space is a more streamlined version of the weathered Sydney original, with candy stripe awnings lining the kitchen view, minimalist blond wood seating and cool green-tiles making room for a huge Visa mural.
 But the focus is on the compact rice-paper-roll, dumpling and vermicelli salad menu.
-Favourites are traditional Peking duck pancakes, satay chicken and young coconut rice-paper rolls and BBQ Pork char sui buns- but don’t skip the worlds best slushie of frozen young coconut juice, blended with lychees and mint for a cupful of freshness.
+Favourites are traditional Peking duck pancakes, satay chicken and young coconut rice-paper rolls and BBQ pork char sui buns- but don’t skip the refreshing slushie of frozen young coconut juice, blended with lychees and mint for a cupful of freshness.

 Chu herself moves her energetic presence between Sydney and Melbourne, and you can always sense the excitement when she’s in the house.